jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 This page contains instructions for a few common ways you can extend the user experience for your kubernetes deployment.
-For a list of all the options you can configure with your helm chart, see the :ref:`helm-chart-schema`.
+For a list of all the options you can configure with your helm chart, see the :ref:`helm-chart-reference`.

 Tailoring the user environment
 ------------------------------